SofusA/head-count/README.md

 - [X] Create export page
 - [X] Add restart.js to new pages
 - [ ] helmet.js
+- [ ] Flip the heatmap to look like a calendar
 - [ ] Go live!